PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================

+### July 6th, 2021 20:58 UTC - NOW The [PowerShell Gallery](https://powershellgallery.com) is experiencing latency due to issues with our database connection pools.

+__Status: Ongoing__

+__Summary of Impact__: Users may experience latency when interacting with the Gallery, particularly when installing modules or scripts.

+__Root Cause__: We're working on a long term solution for this.
+We've had consistent issues with our database connection pools maxing out, we've restarted our instances to reset the connection pools and this should provide a temporary solution.
+We'll continue to restart our instances if/when this issue arises so that there's minimal interruption until we have our permanent fix.

 ### July 6th, 2021 20:58 UTC The [PowerShell Gallery](https://powershellgallery.com) is experiencing latency due to lower availibility with CDN.

 __Status: Resolved__